AndroidIDEOfficial/AndroidIDE/README.md

 - [ ] Git (*)

 Items marked with `(*)` are partially implemented.
+`XML` language server supports only code completion at the moment.
 Git is currently available only in the terminal i.e. no GUI interface for `git`.

 ## Limitations
 - Gradle Wrapper is supported.
 But, it requires that the project's application module is named 'app'.